scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-19-1792-Full-Proof.md

 {% asset_img image.jpg image%}

 After doing a few lower score reviews I needed to drink something I enjoy and have had a few conversations about 1792 lately so 1792 Full Proof it is.
 1792 is a range from Bartons and this is their strongest normal bottling(unclear if any of the Full Proof single barrel selects are bottled at a higher proof).
+This was another great find from [Oak Liquor Cabinet](https://www.instagram.com/oakliquorcabinet/).

 ## Review
 **Age**: NAS